wechaty/rust-wechaty/README.md

 [![Powered by Wechaty](https://img.shields.io/badge/Powered%20By-Wechaty-brightgreen.svg)](https://github.com/Wechaty/wechaty)

-Wechaty is a Conversational RPA SDK for Chatbot Makers that can help you create a bot in 9 lines of Rust.
+Wechaty is a Conversational RPA SDK for Chatbot Makers that can help you create a bot in Rust quickly.

 ## Voice of the Developers